-Preparing for College & Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
-The focus of the course is the impact of today's choices on tomorrow's possibilities.
-Topics to be addressed include twenty-first century life and career skills; higher order thinking, communication, leadership, and management processes; exploration of personal aptitudes, interests, values, and goals; examining multiple life roles and responsibilities as individuals and family members; planning and building employability skills; transferring school skills to life and work; and managing personal resources.
-This course includes reviewing the 16 national career clusters and Indiana's college and Career Pathways, in-depth investigation of one or more pathways, reviewing graduation plans, developing career plans, and developing personal and career portfolios.
-A project based approach, including computer and technology applications, cooperative ventures between school and community, simulations, and real life experiences, is recommended.
-Students will have the opportunity to learn about a variety of careers through a Career Day Guest Speaker program.
+APPLIED PREPARING FOR COLLEGE AND CAREERS Grade Level: 9-12 Applied Preparing for College and Careers addresses the knowledge, skills, and Course # 5394ApI behaviors all students need to be prepared for success in college, career, and life.
+Applied Units: 2 Maximum The focus of the course is the impact of today's choices on tomorrow's possibilities.
+Topics to be addressed include twenty-first century life and career skills; higher Counts as an Elective or order thinking, communication, leadership, and management processes; Employability for the exploration of personal aptitudes, interests, values, and goals; examining multiple Certification of Completion life roles and responsibilities as individuals and family members; planning and • building employability skills; transferring school skills to life and work; and managing personal resources.
+This course includes reviewing the 16 national career clusters and Indiana's College and Career Pathways, in- depth investigation of one or more pathways, reviewing graduation plans, developing career plans, and developing personal and career portfolios.
+A project-based approach, including computer and technology applications, cooperative ventures between school and Droroguiaito: Nono ] Prerequisite: None community, simulations, and real-life experiences, is recommended.
+CTE: FAMILY AND CONSUMER SCIENCES APPLIED ADULT ROLES AND RESPONSIBILITIES Grade Level: 9-12 Course # 5330Apl Applied Units: 2 Maximum Counts as an Elective or Employability for the Certification of Completion Prerequisite: None Applied Adult Roles and Responsibilities is recommended for all students as life foundations and academic enrichment for students with interest in family and community services, personal and family finance, and similar areas.
+This course builds knowledge, skills, attitudes, and behaviors that students will need as they complete high school and prepare to take the next steps toward adulthood in today's society.
+The course includes the study of interpersonal standards, lifespan roles and responsibilities, individual and family resource management, and financial responsibility and resources.
+A project or community-based approach that utilizes problem solving skills, communication, leadership, self-determination skills, management processes, and fundamentals to college, career and community membership success.
+Service learning and other authentic applications are strongly recommended.
+APPLIED CONSUMER ECONOMICS Grade Level: 9-12 Course # 5334Apl Applied Units: 1 Maximum Counts as an Employability or Social Studies requirement for the Certification of Completion Prerequisite: